sajox/snurr/docs/documentation.md

 #### Default flow

 To choose the default flow, then return an empty vector.

-**Note** if no default flow is defined then the first available is used.
-That to be able to test something without implementation.

 ```rust
 handler.add_gateway("Name or id", |input| {